-ON THE AIR: NHL Network is televising today's game live in the U.S. and will also carry Wednesday's (Oct.
-25) contest in Boston and contests in Canada on Dec.
+ON THE AIR: NHL Network is televising tonight's game live in the U.S. and will also carry contests in Canada on Dec.
 5 and 17.
 NBCSN will televise the U.S.-Canada matchups on Dec.
 3 in St. Paul and Dec.
 15 in San Jose.
 All eight games from the Four Nations Cup will be streamed live on HockeyTV.com.